rharbird/engduinochallenges/make_light_show.md

 ## Mission

-Make two colours using R,G,B colours.
-Make the LEDs flash one colour and then the other.
+Make a light show with the LEDs.

 ## You will need
 * An Engduino.